(Non)-projective bounds on gravitational EFT: Introduction

 \section{Introduction}

 The Einstein-Hilbert action can be viewed as the leading term of the effective description of quantum gravity.
 Modifications stemming from ultraviolet (UV) completion can in general be parameterized by the presence of higher derivative interactions, suppressed by the cutoff scale of the UV completion.
-If gravity is UV completed while weakly coupled, then the cutoff scale will be below $M_{\rm Planck}$ and one can ask what such an effective theory (EFT) would look like.
-A canonical example is perturbative string theory, where $g_s=\frac{\ell_{\rm Planck}}{\ell_{\rm s}}=\frac{m_{\rm s}}{M_{\rm Planck}}\ll 1$.
-For type-II strings, the tree-level EFT takes the form \eq R{-}2\alpha'^{3}\zeta(3)R^4{-}\alpha'^{5}\zeta(5)D^4R^4{+}\frac{2}{3}\alpha'^{6}\zeta^2(3)D^6R^4{-}\frac{1}{2}\alpha'^{7}\zeta(7)D^8R^4{+}\cdots\,. \eqe In the above, we have restricted ourselves to operators that modify the low energy four-graviton amplitude.
+If gravity is UV completed while weakly coupled, then the cutoff scale will be below $M_{\rm pl}$ and one can ask what such an effective theory (EFT) would look like.
+A canonical example is perturbative string theory, where $g_s=\left(\frac{\ell_{\rm Planck}}{\ell_{\rm s}}\right)^4=\left(\frac{m_{\rm s}}{M_{\rm Planck}}\right)^4\ll 1$.
+For type-II strings, the tree-level EFT takes the form \eq R{-}2\alpha'^{3}\zeta(3)R^4{-}\alpha'^{5}\zeta(5)D^4R^4{+}\frac{2}{3}\alpha'^{6}\zeta^2(3)D^6R^4{-}\frac{1}{2}\alpha'^{7}\zeta(7)D^8R^4{+}\cdots\,. \eqe In the above, we have restrict ourselves to operators that modify the low energy four-graviton amplitude.
 Thus a sharper version of the question is what are the allowed values for the Wilson coefficients of these operators.
-Note that without the assumption of weak coupling, the natural scale for the EFT cutoff is simply $M_{\rm Planck}$.
+Note that without the assumption of weak coupling, the natural scale for the EFT cutoff is simply $M_{\rm pl}$.

-The reason why one might expect that ``not everything goes", is that the low energy scattering amplitudes are subject to constraints derived from unitarity and causality.
-It has been pointed out long ago that the coefficient of the leading higher derivative operator is constrained by unitarity to be positive~\cite{Adams:2006sv} (see~\cite{Pham:1985cr, Ananthanarayan:1994hf} for even earlier discussion).
-This utilizes the fact that in general Wilson coefficients can be kinematically defined through the analytic behaviour of the amplitude $M(s,t)$ near $s=0$, and given in terms of a forward-limit dispersive integral.
-Such a representation allows one to import properties of the UV completion, like unitarity and crossing symmetry.
-Extending beyond the forward limit and including crossing symmetry properties has led to a steady flow of progress in recent years, uncovering an infinite number of constraints for the infinite series of Wilson coefficients~\cite{Bellazzini:2014waa,Bellazzini:2016xrt, deRham:2017avq, deRham:2017zjm, Bellazzini:2020cot, Tolley:2020gtv, Caron-Huot:2020cmc, Arkani-Hamed:2020blm, Sinha:2020win,Du:2021byy,Alberte:2021dnj,Zhang:2021eeo}.
+It has been pointed out long ago that on general grounds, the coefficient of the leading higher derivative operator is constrained by UV unitarity (and IR causality) to be positive~\cite{Adams:2006sv} (see~\cite{Pham:1985cr, Ananthanarayan:1994hf} for even earlier discussion).
+More precisely, the leading Wilson coefficient can be written as a dispersive integral of the imaginary part of the forward amplitude.
+Since unitarity tells us that the latter is proportional to the total cross-section which is positive, the positivity of the Wilson coefficient follows.
+Extending the dispersive representation beyond the forward limit and imposing crossing symmetry has led to a steady flow of progress in recent years, uncovering an infinite number of constraints for the infinite series of Wilson coefficients~\cite{Bellazzini:2014waa,Bellazzini:2016xrt, deRham:2017avq, deRham:2017zjm, Bellazzini:2020cot, Tolley:2020gtv, Caron-Huot:2020cmc, Arkani-Hamed:2020blm, Sinha:2020win,Du:2021byy,Alberte:2021dnj,Zhang:2021eeo}.